-Syracuse: Snapshot of natural gas leaks
+Syracuse: Snapshot of natural gas leaks under city streets

-Unfortunately, the device you're using can't show this interactive map.
-Would you like us to email you a link to view later?
+Unfortunately, the device you're using can't show this complex interactive map.
+Please visit again on a tablet or computer.

-- How many leaks: Our readings indicated an average of about one leak for every two miles we drove.
+Our readings indicated an average of about one leak for every two miles we drove.

 - Pipe materials: More than 30% of the pipes in National Grid’s New York service territory are made from cast iron or other corrosive and leak-prone materials.

 - Age of pipes: More than half of the pipes are more than 50 years old.